emiago/sipgo/example/proxysip/README.md

 ### NOTE

-If you are using containers, GOMAXPROCS is important to much cpu quota.
-Alternative use ubers automaxprocs
+If you are using containers, GOMAXPROCS is important for cpu quota.
+As alternative use uber's automaxprocs
 ```
 import _ "go.uber.org/automaxprocs"
 ```